 All awards are made in accordance with the terms of this policy.
-If a learner disagrees with the award decision, the process to appeal this is:
+If a learner thinks a mistake has been made with the award decision with the award decision, the process to appeal this is:

-- Learners should discuss their application with their department's administrative staff and / or their coaching or personal tutor to understand why their application was unsuccessful. - If a learner feels an unfair decision has been made, they should state their reasons in writing to the Student Funds Finance Manager, who will review the application. - The final stage of appeal is in writing to the Head of Student Engagement who will make a final decision. - 5.14.
+- Learners should discuss their application with their department's administrative staff and / or their coaching or personal tutor to understand why their application was unsuccessful. - If a learner feels an unfair decision has been made, they should state their reasons in writing to the Student Funds Finance Manager, who will review the application. - The final stage of appeal is in writing to the Head of Student Engagement who will make a final decision.

+5.16.
 Complaints